rackerlabs/auter/contrib/email-notifications/README.md

 | report-configsnap.post-apply | Example custom script for displaying the diff result from configsnap |
 | report-rpmnew.post-apply     | Example custom script for finding updated config files               |

+The reporting scripts should be placed in the /etc/auter/auter-notify.d/ directory.

 # Any additional information or sections

 These scripts assume a correctly configured MTA on the server.
 The report-configsnap.post-apply script also assumes that configsnap is being run during the pre-apply or post-prep stages as well as the post-apply stage to generate state files to diff against.